soda-inria/causal_ehr_mimic/README.md

 4. We convert all derived tables from postgresql to parquet using polars: `cli.mimiciv_derived2parquet` *=2min*.

 NB: Step 2 and 3 could be done from polars or duckdb directly from the csv, I think.
 But I had some bugs with the `pl.sink_parquet` when trying to convert the csv.

+**Computing setup:** The analysis was performed on a laptop running Ubuntu 22.04.2 LTS with the following hardware: CPU 12th Gen
+Intel(R) Core(TM) i7-1270P with 16 threads and 15 GB of RAM.

+## Step 1: study design – Frame the question to avoid biases

+## Estimate effects

+## Data